 Thisoften startling narrative is a dramatic tale of national self-discovery, social upheaval, and realpolitik that ended, as it started, in blood and iron.

 Katja Hoyer is a German-British historian specializing in modern German history.
-She was born in East Germany and is a Fellow of the Royal Historical Society in London, Visiting Research Fellow at King's College London, and has written for the Washington Post, History Today, and the BBC's History Extra among other history outlets.
+She was born in East Germany and is a Fellow of the Royal Historical Society in London and a Visiting Research Fellow at King's College London.
+She is a columnist for the Washington Post and has written for History Today and the BBC's History Extra.
 Katja now lives in Sussex, England.

 "Hoyer’s well-researched and well-written book is the best biography of the Second Reich in years.
 It will undoubtedly become the essential account of this vitally important part of European history.”